112 General Military Hospital (Brisbane)

 Vera Bradshaw, “The 112th Australian General Hospital - recollections half a century on".
 Unknown source.
 Copy held by Greenslopes Red Cross Centre.

-BCC Heritage Unit citation; NA digital plan
+BCC Heritage Unit; NA digital plan

-Brisbane City Council Heritage Unit citation
+Brisbane City Council Heritage Unit

 Architecture & Building Journal of Queensland, April 1941 p.
 8